TL;DR

 The function is defined in woffice/framework-customizations/extensions/woffice-slack/helpers.php and can be used like this:

-Although, if you try that PHP code in your child theme, it’ll work right out of the box but there are 2 important points:
+Although if you try that PHP code in your child theme, it’ll work right out of the box.
+However, there are 2 important points to keep in mind:

-• Slack API is rich!
-The $notification array will be passed as a Slack attachment, see their documentation for all details.
-So you can add images, author name, icons, buttons…
+- Slack API is rich!
+The $notification array will be passed as a Slack attachment; see their documentation for all details.
+So you can add images, author names, icons, buttons…

-• You must call woffice_slack_send_notification under an add_action() callback function (see next example).
-So your notification is triggered on a certain event and not whenever you page is loaded.
+- You must call woffice_slack_send_notification under an add_action() callback function (see next example).
+So, your notification is triggered by a certain event and not whenever your page is loaded.

-Finally, we’ll see now an example with the Contact Form 7 plugin.
-We’re using the default contact form but you can adapt with your own settings.
+Finally, we’ll now see an example with the Contact Form 7 plugin.
+We’re using the default contact form, but you can adapt it to your settings.

 /**